Plattenbauten: Touching Rectangles in Space: Generic Boxed Plattenbauten and Octahedrations

 Now we identify vertices $c$ and $C$ in $G$, denoting the resulting vertex by $\tilde{C}$ and the resulting graph by $\tilde{G}$.
 Each of $A,B,a,b$ is a neighbor of $c$ and $C$ in $G$.
 We remove double edges during the identification, so that in $\tilde{G}$ vertex $\tilde{C}$ is connected to each of $A,B,a,b$ with a single edge.
 In $\tilde{G}$ we choose the same six vertices except for $\tilde{C}$ replacing $C$ as the outer vertices.
 We claim that $\tilde{G}$ together with this choice of outer vertices has the properties in \crefrange{P1:outer-octahedron}{P4:common-neighbors}.
 Indeed \cref{P1:outer-octahedron} holds because each neighbor $w$ of $\tilde{C}$ in $\tilde{G}$ that is not a neighbor of $C$ in $G$ has in $G$ an incoming edge to $c$.
 In particular, such $w$ is an inner vertex, as $c$ is an inner vertex.
 Hence the outer vertices in $\tilde{G}$ induce an octahedron.
 Connectivity of $\tilde{G}$ follows from connectivity of $G$.

 For \cref{P2:4-orientation} we first prove the following.

-\begin{myclaim} We have $N(c) \cap N(C) = \{A,B,a,b\}$. \end{myclaim} \begin{claimproof} Suppose for the sake of contradiction that $v$ is a common neighbor of $c$ and $C$ different from $A,B,a,b$.
-Then $C$ and $c$ are out-neighbors of $v$, i.e., $v$ is a non-equator vertex in $SQ(c)$ and $SQ(C)$.
+\begin{myclaim} We have $N(c) \cap N(C) = \{A,B,a,b\}$. \end{myclaim} \begin{claimproof} Suppose for the sake of contradiction that $v$ is a common neighbor of $c$ and~$C$ different from $A,B,a,b$.
+Then~$C$ and~$c$ are out-neighbors of $v$, i.e., $v$ is a non-equator vertex in~$SQ(c)$ and $SQ(C)$.
 Let $w$ be an out-neighbor of $v$ different from $c,C$.
-Then, by \cref{claim:hemisphere} $w$ is contained in $SQ(c)$ and $SQ(C)$, too.
+Then, by \cref{claim:hemisphere}~$w$ is contained in $SQ(c)$ and $SQ(C)$, too.
 If $w$ is neither on the equator of $SQ(c)$ nor on the equator of $SQ(C)$, we can repeat the argument with $w$ taking the role of $v$.
-Thus assume that $w$ is an out-neighbor of at least one of $c,C$.
+Thus assume that~$w$ is an out-neighbor of at least one of $c,C$.
 As out-neighbors of the outer vertex $C$ are outer vertices, it follows that $w$ is an out-neighbor of $c$, i.e., $w \in \{A,B,a,b\}$.
 By symmetry, assume that $w \in \{B,b\}$.
 Now consider the hemisphere $Q$ of $SQ(w)$ that contains $v$ as an inner vertex.
 As $A,B,C,a,b,c$ form a cell, the vertices $A,C,a,c$ form a quadrangular face in $Q$ by \cref{claim:face-in-cell}.
-Moreover, we know that $c$ has outgoing edges to $A$ and $a$, while $v$ has outgoing edges to $c$ and $C$, see \cref{fig:claim-neighbors-of-C} for an illustration of the situation on $SQ(w)$.
+Moreover, we know that $c$ has outgoing edges to $A$ and $a$, while $v$ has outgoing edges to $c$ and~$C$, see \cref{fig:claim-neighbors-of-C} for an illustration of the situation on $SQ(w)$.

 Vertices $a,A,c,C$ and $v$ induce a $K_{2,3}$ in $SQ(w)$.
-Since $a,A,c,C$ bound a face of the hemisphere $Q$ of $SQ(w)$, and $A,C$ are outer vertices of $G$ (hence outer vertices of $Q$), it follows that vertex $a$ lies inside the $4$-cycle $K$ formed by $A,c,v,C$ in $Q$.
-As $Q$ is a quadrangulation, the $4$-cycle $K$ together with the vertices in its interior is as well a quadrangulation $J$ with outer face $K$.
-As such, $J$ has exactly $2|V(J)|-8$ inner edges on $|V(J)|-4$ inner vertices.
-One of these inner edges of $J$, namely the edge $ca$ is outgoing at the outer vertex $c$ of $J$.
+Since $a,A,c,C$ bound a face of the hemisphere $Q$ of $SQ(w)$, and $A,C$ are outer vertices of $G$ (hence outer vertices of $Q$), it follows that vertex $a$ lies inside the 4-cycle $K$ formed by $A,c,v,C$ in $Q$.
+As $Q$ is a quadrangulation, the 4-cycle $K$ together with the vertices in its interior is as well a quadrangulation $J$ with outer face $K$.
+Hence, $J$ has $|V(J)|-4$ inner vertices and $2|V(J)|-8$ inner edges.
+One of the inner edges of $J$, namely the edge $ca$ is outgoing at the outer vertex $c$ of $J$.
 Hence at most $2|V(J)|-9$ inner edges of $J$ are outgoing at an inner vertex of $J$.
 But this is a contradiction to \cref{claim:hemisphere}, which states that each of the $|V(J)|-4$ inner vertices has exactly two outgoing edges in $Q$. \end{claimproof}

 \cref{claim:common-neighbors-of-C} implies that the orientation of $G$ given by \cref{P2:4-orientation} naturally induces an orientation of $\tilde{G}$ satisfying again \cref{P2:4-orientation}.